LucasDelfino92/morrowindsharp/installation.md

 MGE XE consists of five tabs, all of which have plenty of configurable options.
 But in practice, users will only focus on the Graphics, Distant Land, and In-Game tabs.

-## GRAPHICS

-**DISPLAY**
+**GRAPHICS**

-All features in this page are self-explainable, but the **Enable shaders** option under **Renderer** is of particular note.
+All features in this page are self-explained, but the **Enable shaders** option under **Renderer** is of particular note.
 When enabling shaders, tons of new visual toys will be available for you to play with in **Shader setup...**.
 There you can activate the different shaders integrated into MGE XE (all of which are really cool to be honest), though all of them come at the cost of performance, which can be more or less significant depending on your computer.
 Of all available shaders, the most intensive ones are the SSAO and Bloom shaders, which sadly are also some of the most visually impressive.

 **DISTANT LAND**

 This tab lets you generate distant land, which in other words means you will see beyond the vanilla Morrowind fog.
 Tweaking these settings to achieve the optimal look can be difficult, and it it really boils down to personal taste.
 Most important of all, Distant Land can really hurt your FPS, especially when used alongside shaders (as the more land you see, the more land shaders have an effect on).
-To get you started, you may want to copy my personal settings found here.
+To get you started, you may want to copy [**my personal settings**](http://www.mediafire.com/convkey/8bfe/iynys9ynhfzcbhgzg.jpg).

 The **Distant land generator wizard** lets you select which plugins you want MGE XE to use when generating distant land.
 My recommendation is to select **Use current load order**.
 When you click **Continue**, a new menu will appear, asking you which method of Distant Land generation you want to use.